European Film Awards

 Two actresses were next, Franka Potente from Germany and Valeria Golino from Italy, presenting the award European Actor 2000 to a nervous Sergi Lopez from Spain for his role in HARRY, HE IS HERE TO HELP.

-Finally, the award European Film 2000 was presented by Portuguese actress/director Maria de Medeiros, Spanish director Pedro Almodóvar and EU Commissioner Viviane Reding.
+Finally, the European Film Award 2000 was presented by Portuguese actress/director Maria de Medeiros, Spanish director Pedro Almodóvar and EU Commissioner Viviane Reding.
 Almodóvar told the audience that he had been living with these statuettes for some years, pointed out that “some of my problems disappeared,” and said, “It’s something very good to have at your home so I recommend it to you all.”
 The award went to the film DANCER IN THE DARK which also won European Actress 2000 for Björk and two People’s Choice Awards.
 Since the Danish director Lars von Trier doesn’t like to travel, the award was accepted by the film’s producer Vibeke Windeløv who thanked the film’s 28 European co-producers “for daring to invest in us”.

 European Film Awards 2000